g2384/Life-In-The-UK/Facts.md

 ### Jury service

-- As well as getting the right to vote, people on the electoral register are randomly selected to serve on a jury.
+- As well as getting the right to vote, people on the electoral register are **randomly** selected to serve on a jury.
 Anyone who is on the electoral register and is aged 18 to 70 (18-75 in England and Wales) can be asked to do this.

 ### Helping in schools

-- Parents often help in classrooms, by supporting activities or listening to children read.
-- If you have children, there are many ways in which you can help at their schools.
-Parents can often help in classrooms, by supporting activities or listening to children read.
+- Parents can often help in classrooms, by supporting activities or listening to children read.
-- Many schools organise events to raise money for extra equipment or out-of-school  ctivities.
+- Many schools organise events to raise money for **extra equipment** or **out-of-school ctivities**.
 Activities might include book sales, toy sales or bringing food to sell.
 You might have good ideas of your own for raising money.
-Sometimes events are organised by parent-teacher associations (PTAs).
+Sometimes events are organised by **parent-teacher associations (PTAs)**.
 Volunteering to help with their events or joining the association is a way of doing something good for the school and also making new friends in your local community.
 You can find out about these opportunities from notices in the school or notes your children bring home.

 #### School governors and school boards